-Do not automatically suspend the staff member without consulting with the Local Authority Designated Officer, before making such a decision.
-(Except in an emergency where the decision to be made is clear)
+Do not automatically suspend the staff member without consulting with the Local Authority Designated Officer, S.Parmer via LADO@plymouth.gov.uk before making such a decision.
+(Except in an emergency situation where the decision to be made is clear)

-If suspension is deemed appropriate, consult, and agree the decision with the registered person Ofsted and the Trustees and follow guidelines set out in the disciplinary procedure.
-Legal advice should be sought If suspension is deemed not appropriate, it may still be advisable to recommend the staff member takes some time off whilst the allegation is being addressed.
+If suspension is deemed appropriate, consult and agree the decision with the registered person and follow guidelines set out in the disciplinary procedure.
+Legal advice should be sought

+If suspension is deemed not appropriate, it may be still be advisable to recommend the staff member takes some time off whilst the allegation is being addressed.

 RNPSLO will under no circumstances investigate the allegation themselves.
-The duties to investigate are the responsibility of Children's Social Care and where appropriate the police.
+The duties to investigate are the responsibility of Children's, Young Peoples and Families Department and where appropriate the police.

 The Local Authority Designated officer should be contacted in the first instance should any allegations be made.
 Ofsted should also be made aware of the situation.
-Information should be shared on a need-to-know basis only.
+Information should be shared on a need to know basis only.

 The local Authority Officer will advise on the next steps to take.
-In many circumstances a strategy meeting will be held with several senior professionals to determine whether a child protection investigation is required and whether any further actions are required.
+In many circumstances a strategy meeting will be held with a number of senior professionals to determine whether a child protection investigation is required and whether any further actions are required.